SherwinKhoo/frogger/README.md

 Improvements for the Future

 1. Time bar instead of a counter.
-2. Multiple lives.
-3. New levels with additional assets.
+2. New levels with additional assets.
-4. Game "paused" at the start; start triggered by player.
+3. Game "paused" at the start; start triggered by player.
-5. Multi-player or against an AI trained with machine learning (recursive algorithm?).
+4. Multi-player or against an AI trained with machine learning (recursive algorithm?).

 Fair Use - This images used are valid for use under fair use.

 1. This project is for purely academic purposes.
 2. This project will not hinder the copyright owner's ability to sell the related product.
-3. There are many similar images (and projects using the same images) posted elsewhere.
+3. There are many similar images and audio files posted elsewhere.

 MIT License - Copyright (c) 2022 Sherwin Khoo